• Skip to primary navigation

 5. Meal plan- When you plan ahead you will be less likely to eat out or pick something up on the way home.

-6. Make coffee at home- I love my Starbucks but it is a lot cheaper to just make coffee at home.
+6. Make coffee at home- I love grabbibg a coffee out sometimes, but making coffee at home is a lot cheaper.

 9. Have a yard sale- Either plan one at your house or use the yard sale sites and Facebook groups.